Azure/AppConfiguration-JavaScriptProvider/examples/README.md

     npm install
     ```

-2. There are two ways to run the samples using correct credentials:
+2. There are two ways to run the examples using correct credentials:

-- Edit the file `.env.template`, adding the correct credentials to access your Azure App Configuration store and rename the file from `.env.template` to just `.env`.
-Then run the samples, it will read this file automatically.
+    - Edit the file `.env.template`, adding the access keys to your App Configuration store. and rename the file from `.env.template` to just `.env`.
+The example programs will read this file automatically.

+    - Alternatively, you can set the environment variables to the access keys to your App Configuration store.
+In this case, setting up the `.env` file is not required.
         ```bash
+        npx cross-env APPCONFIG_CONNECTION_STRING="<appconfig connection string>"
+        ```

+3. Run the example
+    ```bash
     node helloworld.mjs
     ```

-- Alternatively, run a single sample with the correct environment variables set (setting up the `.env` file is not required if you do this), for example (cross-platform):
-    ```bash
-    npx cross-env APPCONFIG_CONNECTION_STRING="<appconfig connection string>" node helloworld.mjs
+    You should see the following output:
+    ```Output
+    Message from Azure App Configuration: Hello World!
     ```